Current Projects

 Here’s one thing that page doesn’t mention: sometimes multipotentialites need a pause.
 That’s how we reinvent ourselves creatively from time to time.

 I considered returning to some cherished ideas that were unfinished.
-Such as a cool database of top award-winning children’s books.
-A middle-grade novel.
+Such as a middle-grade novel manuscript about grief/loss that I wrote during my travels.
 And a few others.

-Form and lead Whatcom Million Trees Project, a 501c3 non-profit whose mission is to PLANT and PROTECT one-million trees in Whatcom County — and to CONNECT people in hands-on positive action and increased awareness of the many benefits of trees and healthy forests.
+In Spring 2021, I formed and led Whatcom Million Trees Project, a 501c3 non-profit whose mission is to PLANT and PROTECT one-million trees in Whatcom County — and to CONNECT people in hands-on positive action and increased awareness of the many benefits of trees and healthy forests.

 Plant * Protect * Connect — a three-part mission.
 Why?
 It’s the most effective and balanced way to engage people to address climate and biodiversity crises and to enhance the health and resilience of our local communities.
-And, importantly, to build hope in people to stay engaged!
-Other existing local nonprofits have long addressed riparian areas and land trust acquisitions, but what about the trees in County uplands and in urban forests/parks/greenways which don’t receive nearly as much attention or agency funding?
+And, importantly, to build hope in people to stay engaged and work together!
+Other existing local nonprofits have long addressed riparian areas and land trust acquisitions, but what about public-purposed County lands and urban forests/parks/greenways which don’t receive nearly as much attention or agency funding?
 That’s WTMP’s niche!

 In late 2022 I initiated a sizable community challenge matching grant that successfully raised the remaining $400,000 needed to construct a Pickford on Grand theatre project by the wonderful nonprofit Pickford Film Center.
-The new facility’s additional screens will give the Pickford much more programming flexibility — especially for potent, informative documentaries and school/special film events.
+The new facility opened in 2025 and its additional screens give the Pickford much more programming flexibility — especially for potent, informative documentaries and school/special film events which are of highest interest to me and super-essential to see in our challenging times.